Plumsail/actions/source/flow/actions/sharepoint-processing.rst

 Remove SharePoint Folder by URL
 -----------------------------------------
-Removes a SharePoint folder from the document library or list by the specified URL with the help of Microsoft Flow.
+Removes a SharePoint folder from the document library or list by the specified URL with the help of Power Automate (Microsoft Flow).

 .. rubric:: Input Parameters